Irrelon/ForerunnerDB/readme.md

 ### Update Operators
 #### $push
-The $push operator appends a specified value to an array
+The $push operator appends a specified value to an array.

 	db.collection.update({
 		<query>